-Improve labor efficiency by creating an ergonomic work flow and utilizing automated food processing equipment where appropriate.
+Creating an ergonomic work flow and utilizing automated food processing equipment where appropriate.
 Food processing tends to be labor intensive.
 When work areas are designed for easy labor movement and integrated with some automated processing equipment, efficiency and food safety can be improved.

-Reduce travel distances for both employees and product.
 Providing a safe path of travel for employees to and from their work place is a must.
 Designated travel paths, such as corridors, can be utilized with designated pedestrian and fork truck paths to allow for safe and efficient movement between departments.

-Improve the sanitation in a facility by creating zones according to the different levels of sanitation needed.
+This is done by creating zones according to the different levels of sanitation needed.
 By segregating certain operations, sanitation efforts can be streamlined to focus on the specific requirements of each area.

 Product should maintain a linear flow from one process to another if possible.
 Non-linear flows can create inefficiencies from extra time, rework, scrap or energy being consumed and should be removed from the production process.
 In addition, linear product flow will improve food safety by eliminating possible cross contamination between raw and ready-to-eat product, and between allergenic and non-allergenic foods and ingredients.